ClickHouse/ClickHouse/docs/en/sql-reference/data-types/lowcardinality.md

 `LowCardinality` is a superstructure that changes a data storage method and rules of data processing.
 ClickHouse applies [dictionary coding](https://en.wikipedia.org/wiki/Dictionary_coder) to `LowCardinality`-columns.
 Operating with dictionary encoded data significantly increases performance of [SELECT](../statements/select/index.md) queries for many applications.

-Efficiency of using `LowCarditality` data type depends on data diversity.
-If a dictionary contains less than 10,000 distinct values ClickHouse mostly shows higher efficiency of data reading and storing.
-If a dictionary contains more than 100,000 distinct values, then ClickHouse can perform worse in comparison with ordinary data types using.
+The efficiency of using `LowCarditality` data type depends on data diversity.
+If a dictionary contains less than 10,000 distinct values, then ClickHouse mostly shows higher efficiency of data reading and storing.
+If a dictionary contains more than 100,000 distinct values, then ClickHouse can perform worse in comparison with using ordinary data types.

 Consider using `LowCardinality` instead of [Enum](enum.md) when working with strings. `LowCardinality` provides more flexibility in use and often reveals the same or higher efficiency.